ChrisLaneAU/gen-test-tsx/README.md

 ### Extra rules when generating tests

 ```
-pnpx test-tsx path/to/your/Component.tsx --extraRules "Add the filename in a comment at the top of the file,Use a props generator function rather than assigning default props to variables"
+pnpx gen-test-tsx path/to/your/Component.tsx --extraRules "Add the filename in a comment at the top of the file,Use a props generator function rather than assigning default props to variables"
 ```

 Extra rules will be added to the list of base rules and sent as part of the